Haunted Modernities: Gender, Memory, and Placemaking in Postindustrial Taiwan

 - About the Author(s)

-Anru Lee, AuthorAnru Lee is associate professor of anthropology at John Jay College, the City University of New York.
+Anru Lee, AuthorAnru Lee is professor of anthropology at John Jay College, the City University of New York.